 So, yes, we are much more likely to respond when we feel the tension, the pressure, the insecurity.
 The urgency becomes critical.

 And, yet, we have so many immature deaths happening around the world that it should be enough reason for panic.
 I feel that we are not doing a good enough job in communicating to people about how our everyday crises add up.
-“We are much more likely to respond when we feel the tension, the pressure, the insecurity.”

 Where we’ve found success is when decision makers are able to spend time with the communities that suffer.
 And we’ve also seen success in bundling of health services with other priorities.
 In Liberia, it was clear that rural communities needed more jobs.
 The unemployment rates there are above 85%.
 The program we’re putting in place solves two problems: it provides health care and creates jobs.
 So in places where we can align multiple interests, we are likely to see better results.